Enteee/duckpond.ch/_drafts/reaping-poison-tasks-in-celery.md

 ## Why It Works

 This architecture isolates failure from progress.
 Reaper workers handle the worst-case tasks without contaminating the main processing pool.
-Delivery limits and explicit DLQs prevent infinite retries.
+Delivery limits and explicit dead letter queues prevent infinite retries.
 The one-queue-per-task model ensures fair scheduling, and now with dead-lettering, also ensures robustness under failure.

 With this change, a single poison task no longer halts the system.
-Failures become visible, bounded, and isolated — the way they should be.
+Failures become visible, bounded, and isolated - the way they should be.